hyperledger/indy-node/docs/transactions.md

 - `did` (base58-encoded string):

-    Target DID as base58-encoded string for 16 or 32 bit DID value.
+    Target DID we set an attribute for as base58-encoded string for 16 or 32 bit DID value.
     It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.

     *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.